 [note: I’ve been reading the Chinese original]

 The story: in the late 2000s, Yu Ying, a 20-something woman from Southwest China, works as a personal assistant for a fashion model in Beijing.
 She applies for the Best Job In The World, a project that places an individual on the Great Barrier Reef as a spokesperson.

 In 2011, after not getting the job, she decides to quit her work and go on a world trip to interview people about their dreams and ambitions.
 This book is about the first leg of her tour, covering parts of Asia and the Pacific.

 all the food, all the people, all the tears

 The book is as detailed as it is slow.
-For instance, YY loves talking about food, so wherever she goes, we can be sure to read long lists of local specialties.
+There’s the endless descriptions of food, for example: wherever Yu goes, we can be sure to receive a long list of local specialties.
 The same goes for the people she meets.
-There doesn’t seem to be a preselection of the ones that we are supposed to read about and the ones who have nothing to say.
+There doesn’t seem to be a preselection of the personas we are supposed to read about and the ones who have nothing to do with the story.
 We just get to know them all.
-And YY gets moved to tears by most of them.
-By their kindness, by their hospitality, by their general awesomeness.
-Of course, this is rather tedious.

-And there is one other thing: the whole book is weighed down by its own meaningfulness.
-YY makes sure to interview every person she meets about his or her „dream“.
-This is sort of fun in the beginning, but after a while we get the notion that the answers might be just as repetitive as the questions.
-Most people give an official answer, something along the lines of “I just want to be happy”, while detailed discussions about personal ambitions seem to have a tendency to dissolve into the inexplicable.
+And there is one other thing: the book is weighed down by its own meaningfulness.
+Yu makes sure to interview every person she meets and ask about their dream.
+This is sort of fun in the beginning, but after a while it gets repetitive.
+Most people give a generic answers, something along the lines of “I just want to be happy”, while detailed discussions about personal ambitions seem to have a tendency to dissolve into the inexplicable.
 This goes especially for the end of the book, which goes skinny dipping into the cloudy waters of esotericism.

 the problem with dreams